 Who are the staff members?

-with an adult volunteer called a Big Buddies, with whom he or she will spend
+with an adult volunteer called a Big Buddy, with whom he or she will spend

 the weekend.
-Big Buddies provide companionship, support,
+Big Buddies provide companionship, support, friendship and

 What are the types of activities?

-In addition to grief education and support, campers also enjoy camp activities,
+In addition to grief education and support, campers also enjoy camp activities

 such as team games, arts/crafts, hiking, campfires with storytellers and